atreyad/starter-academic/content/talk/2021_Talks/index.md

 ---
 title: 'Presentations in 2021'
+subtitle: 'Surging Sovereign Spreads: The Impact of Coastal Flooding on Sovereign Risk:'
-date: ''
+date: '2021'
 publishDate: ''
 lastmod: ''
 ---

-## Surging Sovereign Spreads: The Impact of Coastal Flooding on Sovereign Risk:

 - China International Conference in Finance
 - Financial Management Association Europe and Atlanta